quarto-dev/quarto-web/docs/computations/_jupyter-rendering.md

 ### Rendering

 Quarto will automatically run computations in any markdown document that contains executable code blocks.
-For example, the example shown above might be rendered to varoius formats with:
+For example, the example shown above might be rendered to various formats with:

 ```{.bash filename="Terminal"}
 quarto render document.qmd # defaults to html